Updated: Oct 1

 In this house every room has a similar feel.
 As you walk from room to room you get a feel that each room belongs together as a complete whole.

-One overall company is the main “mother” brand serving the same audience with multiple offers/products (sub-brands).
+In the 'Branded House' model, one overall company is the main 'mother' brand serving the same audience with multiple offers/products (sub-brands).
 Employees see themselves as working for the main company not for its products or offerings.
 Customers associate meaning in the main mother brand and are less worried about the specific offerings.
 There is usually one focused team which aims to acquire new customers and help to create specific customer experiences.

 Examples: Dyson, Hewlett Packard, Lego, Marriott hotels, BBC, Nestle, FedEx, Virgin